 - Freiburg, Dinner show, final presentation at the castle - I was inspired by the group dynamics we as an international group with different backgrounds and fields of studies developed - no one was excluded, no small groups were created, everyone was accepted everywhere. - Sight-seeing activities / social activities / friendship / workshop activities / staff - Workshop (the first topic), Freiburg, wine tasting - Team building; thought provoking speeches; detailed planning - Friendships, different culture, food - Opportunities to meet smart people from all over the world European Parliament visit - Workshop experience - 1.
-Making wonderful friends from all over the world.
-2. Visit to European Institutional Josturas and workshold - 2.
+Making wonderful friends from all over the world. - 2.
 Visit to European Institutions, lectures and workshops. - 3.
-Special dinner event and all the wonderful staff of the Uni. of Strasbourg. - Discussions, friends, tours - Meeting the other student delegates; Final Presentations; Dinner Show - Freiburg, dinner show, and making new friends - European Parliament,, day in Freiburg, Strasbourg - Sightseeing Dinner Friends - Trip to Freiburg, Haut Koenigsburg and the Wine-Tasting - Meeting people from all over the world, Interculturality, Social activities - Workshop, day in Freiburg and friends - Workshops, trip to Freiburg and the concert held in the restaurant - Workshop, Friendship & Food
+Special dinner event and all the wonderful staff of the Uni. of Strasbourg. - Discussions, friends, tours - Meeting the other student delegates: Final Presentations: Dinner Show - Freiburg, dinner show, and making new friends - European Parliament,, day in Freiburg, Strasbourg - Sightseeing Dinner Friends - Trip to Freiburg, Haut Koenigsburg and the Wine-Tasting - Meeting people from all over the world, Interculturality, Social activities - Workshop, day in Freiburg and friends - Workshops, trip to Freiburg and the concert held in the restaurant - Workshop, Friendship & Food